Working Successfully in Agile with Remote Team Members

 - Virtual breakout rooms (if working from a remote office location) with pre-configured audio and video conferencing.

 Although these considerations are fairly obvious and generally manageable when remote team members are working from an office location, organizations need to pay attention to how they can provide these accommodations when an employee is working from home.
 This should also include support for providing reimbursement or direct billing for an adequate broadband connection if obtaining a higher quality connection requires an extraordinary expense (for instance in remote geographical locations where affordable broadband is not available).
-A poor connection will limit not only their ability to communicate, and impact the experience of online meetings for the entire team, but also make the process of accessing and downloading files much slower.
+A poor connection will limit not only their ability to communicate, and impact the experience of online events for the entire team, but also make the process of accessing and downloading files much slower.

 Organizations use a variety of tooling in line with their requirements, vendor preferences and security needs.
 Regardless of the specific tools chosen, there are six critical categories that provide support to Agile teams with remote team members: